pysys-test/pysys-test/docs/pysys/UserGuide.rst

 one invocation, since then it's very difficult to surgically re-run problematic parts of your parameter matrix when tracking down test bugs or optimizing your application.
 Instead use the built-in "modes" concept of PySys which is perfect for the job.
-It can even generate a combinatoric product of various different parameter dimensions for you with `pysys.config.descriptor.TestModesConfigHelper.combineModeDimensions` as described above.
+It can even generate a combinatoric product of various different parameter dimensions for you with `pysys.config.descriptor.TestModesConfigHelper.createModeCombinations` as described above.

 Performance tests - running them
 --------------------------------